robinpie/fontliberator/README.md

 ## Output and limitations

-* The output quality generally isn't very good.
-This is more of a fun legal exercise than a practical tool.
 * Produces a single-master, monochrome CFF `.otf` covering the requested characters plus `.notdef`.
 * It bakes in whatever hinting and grid-fitting the renderer applied at the chosen point size.
-Likely not a pixel-perfect metric clone of the original.
+May not be a pixel-perfect metric clone of the original, though will be very close.
 * No kerning, ligatures, OpenType features, or hinting are reproduced.
 * The `H<c>H` advance heuristic can absorb a font's contextual kerning into the advance for a few glyphs (e.g. after `T`); usually negligible.
 * Coverage is whatever the *renderer* draws for a codepoint, including any font fallback the system performs for characters the font lacks.